Q: What is Amazon FSx for Lustre?

-You can optionally configure your FSx file system to keep your file and directly listing up to date automatically as you add or modify objects in your S3 bucket.
-You can set your import preferences when you create your file system or at any time by updating your file system using the CLI, API, or the Amazon Web Services Console.
+You can optionally configure your FSx file system to keep your file and directly listing up to date automatically as you add, modify, or delete objects in your S3 bucket.
+You can set your import preferences when you create your file system or at any time by updating your file system using the Amazon Web Services CLI, API, or Console.

 Q: How do I export files written to my Amazon FSx for Lustre file system back to Amazon S3?

 A: At any time, you can export files from your file system back to your Amazon S3 bucket using the “Export to repository” action on the console, or by using the Amazon CLI, API, or the Amazon Web Services Console.
 Only new files or files changed since the last export action will be exported to S3.

 Q: How are directories, symbolic links, POSIX metadata, and POSIX permissions imported from and exported to Amazon S3?